miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] Priority
 - [o] Deadline
 - [o] Postpone

 ---
+### Q) In the UiPath Robotic Enterprise Framework template, to enable the retry mechanism without using Queues, what should the value of MaxRetryNumber be set to?

+- [-] 0
+- [o] Any value greater than 0
+- [-] Any value greater than 2

+---
 ### Q) In which workflow in the UiPath Robotic Enterprise Framework template is the TransactionNumber global variable incremented by default?